morikatron/toio-sdk-for-unity/docs_EN/development_simulator.md

 It is displayed only at runtime.

-If Simulator is too difficult to reproduce or manipulate realistically, you can use the inspector to change the state of Cube and trigger the corresponding events.
+Since it is too difficult to reproduce realistically in simulation, you can use the inspector to change the state of Cube and trigger the corresponding events.

 - `button state`: If checked, the button will be kept pressed.
 If you want to move Cube again, you need to uncheck the box and release the button.
 Also, if you change the button state by mouse operation, this setting will be overwritten.
-- `[Change sloped manually]': If checked, the `sloped state' will be displayed and the setting can be changed.
+- `[Change sloped manually]`: If checked, the  `sloped state` will be displayed and the setting can be changed.
-(Normally, Simulator sets the sloped state every frame, but if this setting is enabled, Simulator will not set the sloped state).
+(Normally, Simulator sets the `sloped state` every frame, but if this setting is enabled, Simulator will not set the `sloped state`).
   - `sloped state`: Indicates if Cube is on a slope.
-- `collisionDetected status`: Indicates whether a collision has been detected or not.
+- `collisionDetected state`: Indicates whether a collision has been detected or not.
 (Currently, Simulator does not implement the function to detect the collision of Cube).

 ## Operations on Cube Objects